The RVers Guide to Doing Laundry on the Road

 This is a huge deal when using washers and dryers at a campground or laundromat: Tend to your clothes.

-We’ve witnessed a lot of angry words directed towards people who put their clothes in the washer or dryer and then leave them unattended, often for hours.
+We’ve witnessed many angry words directed toward people who put their clothes in the washer or dryer and then leave them unattended, often for hours.
 This needlessly ties up a machine, making it unavailable for the next person.

 Once, we saw a very grumpy man open a dryer and remove a pile of long-dried clothes, tossing them outside on the sidewalk so he could use the machine.
 We never did see if the people whose clothes got dumped ever returned.
 Avoid arguments, and don’t be rude.
 Stay with your clothes and promptly tend to them when their cycles come to an end.